tinymce/tinymce-docs/release-notes/new-features.md

 ---
 layout: default
-title: New and enhanced features in TinyMCE 5.0
+title: New and enhanced features in TinyMCE 5.0 Beta
 title_nav: New features
 keywords: new features enhancements technology preview
 ---